GMHA Player Evaluation Policy (Guelph Minor Hockey Association)

 Releases

-Head Coaches should make themselves available to players after tryouts for anyone to discuss areas of opportunities and any other information on why they were not selected.
+Head Coaches should make themselves available to players after evaluations for anyone to discuss areas of opportunities and any other information on why they were not selected.
 The 24-hour rule applies.
 If a meeting between the Head Coach and players/parents is in person, there must always be two (2) Team Officials in the room.

 NOTE – Head Coaches should not recruit players from other associations to play in Guelph where rules prevent them from doing so.
 If you are contacted by a player or parent about trying out for your team, please refer them to their own association so that they can determine eligibility.